ConnectThink/WP-SCSS/readme.md

 ## Directions

-_This plugin requires at least php 5.6 to work._
+_This plugin requires at least php 5.6 to work._ .
+Tested up to php 7.4

 #### Importing Subfiles